gestimation/cifmodeling/README.md

 By specifying `add.estimate.table = TRUE`, the risks of diabetic retinopathy (estimates for CIFs) along with their CIs are shown in the table at the bottom of the figure.
-The risk ratios at a specific time point (e.g. 8 years) for competing events can be jointly and coherently estimated using `polyreg()` with `outcome.type = "competing-risk"`.
+Risk ratios at a specific time point (e.g. 8 years) for all competing events can be jointly and coherently estimated using `polyreg()` with `outcome.type="competing-risk"`.
 In the code of `polyreg()` below, no covariates are included in the nuisance model (`~1` specifies intercept only).
 The effect of low fruit intake `fruitq1` is estimated as an unadjusted risk ratio (`effect.measure1="RR"`) for diabetic retinopathy (event 1) and macrovascular complications (event 2) at 8 years (`time.point=8`).